AR-js-org/AR.js-Docs/docs/index.md

 - It works on every phone with [webgl](http://caniuse.com/#feat=webgl) and [webrtc](http://caniuse.com/#feat=stream).
 - Marker based tracking is very lightweight, while Image Tracking is more CPU consuming
+- You must ensure that you have matching versions of AR.js and A-Frame.
+AR.js 3.4.5 (the latest version) requires A-Frame 1.3.0 while AR.js 3.4.4 and below requires 1.4.0.
 - Location-based AR will not work correctly on Firefox, due to the inability to obtain absolute device orientation (compass bearing)
 - On Android/Chrome, you may **encounter issues with location-based AR due to inaccuracies in compass calibration** (incorrect north).
 This is likely to be a hardware limitation of the device.
 - Please ensure you **enable high accuracy** location for your selected browser on Android.
 Sometimes high accuracy location is turned off by default, and this will lead to an inaccurate GPS location.